lilcodelab/angular-osm-leaflet/README.md

   ] as Leaflet.Layer[];
 };
 ```
 In this case, we have two layers of maps.
 First one is with basic style, second one is pastel styled.
 The pastel styled map will be rendered above basic one.
 The idea is that you can have multiple layers.
-So each layer will represent some data.
+So, each layer will represent some data.

 ** Be careful.
 MapTiler is only **free** for non-comercial use and limited on 100 thousand/month.
 Check the [pricing plan](https://www.maptiler.com/cloud/plans/).
 ## References